auth0/Auth0.swift/README.md

 > This snippet sets the `audience` to ensure OIDC compliant responses, this can also be achieved by enabling the **OIDC Conformant** switch in your Auth0 dashboard under `Application / Settings / Advanced / OAuth`.
 For more information please check the [OIDC Conformant Authentication Adoption Guide](https://auth0.com/docs/api-auth/tutorials/adoption).

 3. Allow Auth0 to handle authentication callbacks.
-In your `AppDelegate.swift` add the following:
+In your `AppDelegate.swift`, add the following:

 #### iOS